jscott0/dino-wiki/Frequently-asked-questions-(FAQ).md

 - You shouldn't backup and restore an old state of the OMEMO keys, since the keys continuously change.
 It won't work.

 What you can do is to **move** Dino from installation A to installation B. Dino's data and configuration is contained in the `~/.local/share/dino` folder.
 Quit Dino before moving the folder.

+# Is it possible to hide Dino and show an icon in the system tray?

+No, but it's planned.
+It will be probably realised by directly implementing the StatusNotifierItem D-Bus interface.
+Pull requests are welcome!

+# Is it possible to enable OMEMO by default?

+No, but we understand that improvements in that area are needed.